-The Model U.N. is governed by a specific set of rules that each participating country must follow.
+The Model U.N.
+(MUN) is governed by a specific set of rules that each participating country must follow.

-- The Committee chair will have the final authority over any and all spectators allowed in committee chambers.
+The Committee Chair will have the final authority over any and all spectators allowed in committee chambers.

-- During voting procedures on resolutions, rooms will be sealed.
+During voting procedures on resolutions, rooms will be sealed.
 While voting is taking place, no persons will be allowed to enter or exit the committee chambers.

 A two-thirds majority must be present for voting to take place.